Mike Richardson (American football, born 1984): New England Patriots

-Richardson was drafted by the Patriots in the sixth round of the 2007 NFL Draft.
+Richardson was selected by the Patriots in the sixth round of the 2007 NFL draft with the 202nd overall pick.
 He was placed on injured reserve by the team on August 28, 2007.

-Richardson was waived by the Patriots on August 30, 2008 during final cuts.
+Richardson was waived by the Patriots on August 30, 2008, during final cuts.
 He was re-signed to the team's practice squad on September 1, where he remained until he was then promoted to the Patriots' active roster on October 20.
 That day, Richardson made his regular season debut on Monday Night Football against the Denver Broncos and picked up a season-high six tackles.
 Richardson would go on to play 10 games as a reserve cornerback for the Patriots in 2008, recording 17 total tackles.

 He was released by the Patriots on August 17, 2009.

 Kansas City Chiefs

 On September 30, 2009, Richardson signed with the Kansas City Chiefs.

-The Chiefs released Richardson on September 3, 2010 after training camp but was resigned on December 1, 2010.
+The Chiefs released Richardson on September 3, 2010, after training camp but was resigned on December 1, 2010.
 After playing in zero games, he was again released on December 26, 2010.

 Indianapolis Colts

 On December 27, 2010, Richardson was claimed off waivers by the Indianapolis Colts.
-He made his first appearance on January 2, 2011 against the Tennessee Titans on special teams and as a reserve cornerback and recorded 1 tackle.
+He made his first appearance on January 2, 2011, against the Tennessee Titans on special teams and as a reserve cornerback and recorded 1 tackle.